Associate Professor of Modern Chinese Literature and Culture; Fellow of Wadham College

 Faculty / College Address:

-My research and publications to date have focused on literary and visual culture in twentieth-century China, Hong Kong, Taiwan, and Japan, and I am currently completing a book on the intermedial relationships between historic photographs and a range of other aesthetic forms – literature, cinema, painting, and sculpture – in post-socialist China.
+My research and publications to date have focused on literary and visual culture in twentieth-century China, Hong Kong, Taiwan, and Japan, and I recently finished a book on the relationship between historic photographs and public secrecy in China during the post-Mao period.
+I am now working on a new project about the aesthetics of precarity in twenty-first-century China.

 - Literature, Modernity, and the Practice of Resistance: Japanese and Taiwanese Fiction, 1960-1990, Leiden: Brill, 2007.
 362 pp. ISBN 9004154787.
 [Partly translated into Chinese as “Chongshen Meiguo baquan”, trans.
 Chang Yu-min, Tu Hsin-hsin, and Cheng Hui-wen, in Li Sher-shiueh (ed.), Yidi fanhua: haiwai Taiwan wenxue wenlun xuanyi, vol. 2, Taibei: National Taiwan University Press, 2012, 229-320].